Sean Murphy Player Props: Braves vs. Red Sox

 Sean Murphy At The Plate

-- Murphy has picked up an RBI in 38.9% of his games this year, with two or more RBI in 20.8% of his games.
-He has also driven in three or more runs in eight contests.
+- Murphy has had at least one RBI in 39.7% of his games this year (29 of 73), with more than one RBI 15 times (20.5%).
+He has also accounted for three or more of his team's runs in eight contests.

-- In 33 of 72 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.